Show of support for abortion rights expected at US rallies

 If that happens, roughly half of states, mostly in the South and Midwest, are expected to quickly ban abortion.

+Teisha Kimmons, who traveled 80 miles to attend the Chicago rally, said she fears for women in states that are ready to ban abortion.
+She said she might not be alive today if she had not had a legal abortion when she was 15.

+“I was already starting to self harm and I would have rather died than have a baby,” said Kimmons, a massage therapist from Rockford, Illinois.

-The upcoming ruling stands to energize voters, potentially shaping the upcoming midterm elections.
+The upcoming high court ruling in a case from Mississippi stands to energize voters, potentially shaping the upcoming midterm elections.

+Kimmons, 46, said she believes the focus needs to be on those races.
+“We have to vote in pro-choice politicians because women’s lives depend on it,” she said.

 Saturday’s rallies were being held three days after the Senate failed to muster enough votes to codify Roe v.
 Wade.
 Sponsors included the Women’s March, Move On, Planned Parenthood, UltraViolet, MoveOn, SEIU and other organizations.